NikhilGharat96/Project-AWS-Infrastructure-with-Terraform-/ReadMe.md

 terraform apply --auto-approve
 ```
 #
-<h3>After executing all commands terrform creates infrastructure and after all done,<br>
+<h3>👉After executing all commands terrform creates infrastructure and after all done,<br>
-it returns loadbalancer_dns in terminal so copy this and paste in browser, and 🔍check your<br>
+it returns loadbalancer_dns in terminal so copy your lb_dns and paste in browser, and<br>
-requests are properly handled by load balancer or not.</h3>
+🔍check your requests are properly handled by load balancer or not.</h3>

 ```bash
 Outputs: